 Euro zone sentiment, inflation expectations dip in April

-BRUSSELS (Reuters) - Euro zone economic sentiment deteriorated slightly in April, defying forecasts of further improvement, while inflation expectations continued to fall, European Commission data showed on Tuesday.
+BRUSSELS, April 29 (Reuters) - Euro zone economic sentiment deteriorated slightly in April defying market expectations of further improvement, while inflation expectations among consumer and companies alike continued to fall, European Commission data showed on Tuesday.

 The monthly Commission survey showed that economic sentiment in the 18 countries sharing the euro eased to 102.0 in April from 102.5 in March, mainly because of a dip in confidence in the construction sector and in services.